h2oai/wave/website/docs/tutorial-counter.md

 title: "Tutorial: Bean Counter"
 ---

-In the previous tutorials, we've been authoring [Q scripts](scripts.md).
-A Q script is a perfectly fine and dandy way to modify pages in Q and build dashboards.
-However, to build *interactive applications* in Q - user interfaces that can dynamically respond to *events* (the user's actions) -  [Q apps](apps.md) are the way to go.
+In the previous tutorials, we've been authoring [Wave scripts](scripts.md).
+A Wave script is a perfectly fine and dandy way to modify pages in Wave and build dashboards.
+However, to build *interactive applications* in Wave - user interfaces that can dynamically respond to *events* (the user's actions) -  [Wave apps](apps.md) are the way to go.

 In the fine tradition of keeping tutorials succinct and useful, we'll author a little app that counts beans of the virtual kind, or, a bean counter, not to be confused with dubiously intentioned financial officers.